-Student may receive aid for a maximum of 150% of the published length of the educational program.
+Students may receive aid for a maximum of 150% of the published length of the educational program.
 The measurement is cumulative, including all periods with or without Title IV assistance and all accepted transfer hours.

-120 X 150% = 180 hours (Maximum Time Frame)
+120 X 150% = 180 hours (maximum time frame)

-- Transfer hours – Accepted into a student’s program will count as both hours attempted and hours earned.
-Transfer hours received in the middle of the semester, will be included in the next review point at the end of the semester.
+- Transfer hours accepted into a student’s program will count as both hours attempted and hours earned.
+Transfer hours received in the middle of the semester will be included in the next review point at the end of the semester.

-- Remedial Coursework – is not included in quantitative measures.
+- Remedial coursework is not included in quantitative measures.

-- Withdrawals – Will count as hours attempted ONLY.
+- Withdrawals will count as hours attempted ONLY.

-- Incompletes – Will count as hours attempted, only until the course is completed.
+- Incompletes will count as hours attempted, only until the course is completed.
 A passing grade will count as hours earned; a failing grade will remain as hours attempted only.

-- Repeat Courses:
+- Repeat courses:

 - Repeat courses are counted for previously failed classes.